appserver-io/appserver/_docs/servlet-engine.md

 > and pre-loads the action classes when the application server starts.

 ### Servlet Mapping
 Finally it is necessary to map the servlet we've configured before, to a URL path.
-As the Servlet-Engine is a webserver module, by default it is bound to the file extension `.do`.
+As the Servlet Engine is a webserver module, by default it is bound to the file extension `.do`.
 You can change this in the `appserver.xml` confguration file in directory `etc/appserver/appserver.xml`.

 ##### `/web-app/servlet-mapping` *string*
 You can specify as many servlet mappings you need.
 The mapping maps a `servlet-name` to a `url-pattern`.
 The